cloudflare/cloudflare-docs/content/email-security/account-setup/permissions.md

 ## Child accounts

-Child accounts actually control settings and services associated with an Area 1 instance.
+Child accounts control settings and services associated with an Area 1 instance.

+### Child users

 Users created at Child level will only have access to the assigned Child Account.
 These users can have one of the following roles: